Trip Planner

 Trek from Chhetra Khola to Kothe

-After having breakfast, the Mera peak climbing journey begins with the green forest walk on a steep downhill trial.
-We walk towards the north on the main trail to Mera Peak.
-The trail is quite straight on the bank of the Hinku River.
+After breakfast at Chhetra Khola, the Mera Peak climbing journey begins with a walk through a green forest, featuring steep downhill sections.
+We walk north along the main pathways to Mera Peak.
+The route is quite straight, running along the bank of the Hinku River.
+After walking for some time, you will arrive at the Tashing Ongma, where you can enjoy a delicious herbal tea.

 Maximum Altitude